 Zoning is implemented by creating a zone set, adding one or more zones to the zone set, and selecting the ports to use in the zone.

-This procedure presupposes that the SANBox is configured and on the HSS network.
+Prerequisite for this task: the SANBox is configured and on the HSS network.

 Procedure 17.
 Configuring zoning for a QLogic SANbox switch using QuickTools utility